SFDC-Assets/PointInPolygon/readme.md

 ## Summary

-The original purpose of this component was to replace some old apex code that cycled through a set of hard coded ESRI layers.
+The original purpose of this component was to replace an inefficient piece of apex code that cycled through a set of hard coded ESRI layers.
 This improved solution allows for the dynamic addition of new layers in Salesforce Maps, modification of existing layers, and deletion of layers all without having to modify the code.
 By using a custom setting in Salesforce to store the folder name, users only have to modify a single value in Salesforce to point this code towards any Salesforce Maps layer folder.

 ![Map View](images/map_view.png)